preston/bibler-server/README.md

     rails s # Run the server.
     open localhost:3000 # Use it!

-# Updating The Static Sitemap

-	# Edit your config/sitemap.rb to point to your own URL.
-    # Only do this with a fully-loaded database!
-It'll take a while.
-	rake sitemap:refresh

 # Loading License Bibles

 Translations such as the New American Standard Bible require explicit licensing.
 We do not provide these data files, though a template CSV is provided in the *lib/tasks/* directory.
 If you have permission and the licensed *bibler_nasb.csv* data file in that directory, run the following after initial seeding: